ooddle

 A 3 AM panic attack is not a sign that something is wrong with your life.
 It is your nervous system finishing what your day started.

 Night-time panic attacks are some of the most disorienting experiences a person can have.
 They strike when you are defenseless, half-asleep, and unable to call on your usual coping tools.
-They feel like proof that something is wrong.
+They feel like proof that something is deeply wrong with you.
 The truth is much simpler.
-Your nervous system has been holding tension all day, and at night, when distractions fall away, it finally releases.
+Your nervous system has been holding tension all day, and at night, when distractions fall away and your conscious mind goes offline, it finally releases that pressure in the loudest way it knows how.

-What a Night Panic Attack Actually Does to Your Body
+What a Night Panic Attack Does to Your Body

 During the day, your sympathetic nervous system is active.
 You are moving, talking, scrolling, deciding.
-Stress hormones rise and fall in waves you barely notice.
-At night your body is supposed to switch into the parasympathetic state.
+Stress hormones rise and fall in waves you barely notice because you have a thousand other inputs distracting you.
+At night, your body is supposed to switch into the parasympathetic state.
 Heart rate drops.
 Breathing slows.
 Muscles soften.
+The lights inside go dim.

 If your day was loaded with unprocessed stress, that switch can misfire.
-Your brain detects the rise in cortisol that naturally occurs in early morning hours, mistakes it for danger, and floods your system with adrenaline while you are still asleep.
-You wake up already in fight-or-flight.
+Your brain detects the rise in cortisol that naturally occurs in the early morning hours, mistakes it for danger, and floods your system with adrenaline while you are still asleep.
+You wake up already in fight-or-flight, with no clear story to attach the fear to.
+The lack of a story is what makes it feel insane.

 The Physical Cascade

-Heart rate spikes.
+Heart rate spikes from a sleeping rate of around 55 to a frantic 110 or higher in less than a minute.
 Breathing becomes shallow and fast.
-Blood rushes from the gut to the limbs.
+Blood rushes from the gut to the limbs in preparation for a fight that is not coming.
 Pupils dilate.
-Your body is ready to run from a predator that does not exist.
+Your body is ready to run from a predator that does not exist, and the mismatch between the readiness and the empty room amplifies the fear.

 Why It Feels Like Dying

 The chest tightness, dizziness, and tingling fingers are real symptoms of hyperventilation.
-Your blood becomes too alkaline because you are blowing off carbon dioxide.
+Your blood becomes too alkaline because you are blowing off carbon dioxide faster than your body can replace it.
 The fix is counterintuitive.
 You need to breathe less, not more.
+Most people instinctively try to take big gasping breaths, which makes the alkalinity worse and prolongs the attack.

 The Five-Minute Calming Protocol

 2. Cup your hands over your nose and mouth.
 Breathe normally for thirty seconds.
-This raises your CO2 back to a safe range and stops the tingling.
+This raises your CO2 back to a safe range and stops the tingling within a minute.
+Bag breathing works on the same principle but cupped hands are gentler and always available.

 4. Name five things you can see.
 Out loud.
 The light from the smoke detector.
 The corner of the dresser.
 Your phone charger.
 The crack in the ceiling.
 The pillow case.
-This pulls your prefrontal cortex back online.
+This pulls your prefrontal cortex back online and breaks the loop of catastrophic thinking.

 When to Use This Protocol